weaveworks/wks-quickstart-firekube/README.md

 [GitOps][ww-gitops].

 [ignite][gh-ignite] and [firecracker][gh-firecracker] only work on Linux as they need [KVM][kvm].
-Fortunately we also offer a mode where the Kubernetes nodes are running inside containers which will on both Linux and macOS.
+Fortunately we will also work on macOS using [footloose][footloose]: the Kubernetes nodes are then running inside containers.

 ## Creating a Firekube cluster